slimlime/exploratory/README.md

 ## Hexdump

-The hexdump function is definitely useful
+The hexdump function is definitely useful.
+I used this to check the output of the assembler against that of Skilldrick who has made an excellent page at https://skilldrick.github.io/easy6502/

 ~~~~